The holidays are the busiest time of the year, as consumers continue to do more shopping online than ever before.

 That’s why you need to continuously review inventory turnover, stock counts, and daily order performance.
 To do so, you need accurate, timely data.
 Real-time inventory tracking lets you monitor actual stock levels to see how you’re trending against your estimates.

 Here are some tips for what to keep an eye on:

-- If you sell on multiple stores or use multiple fulfillment centers, keep an eye on stock levels for each, and transfer inventory or ship from your backup warehouse if needed.
+If you sell in multiple stores or use multiple fulfillment centers, keep an eye on stock levels for each, and transfer inventory or ship from your backup warehouse if needed.

 Once you have your inventory ready to go, it’s time to fulfill your customers’ orders.
 But holiday fulfillment is much more complex than non-seasonal months.